schmidb/AI-EAF/README.md

 - Create implementation plans that address **all aspects of transformation**
 - Provide ongoing guidance aligned with the framework's **progression model**

-## Implementation Support
+## Advisory & Implementation Support

-**Markus Schmidberger** is available as a consultant to help organizations implement the AI-EAF.
-With extensive experience in engineering transformation and AI integration, Markus provides:
+With extensive experience in engineering transformation and AI & Data integration, **Markus Schmidberger** offers strategic advisory services to organizations seeking to implement AI-EAF.
+While not available for direct execution of implementation tasks, Markus provides high-level guidance and collaborates with trusted partner consultants to drive the transformation process.​

-- Framework customization for your specific organizational context
+Advisory Services Include:
-- Assessment of current engineering capabilities and AI readiness
+* Framework Customization: Tailoring the AI-EAF to align with your organization's unique context and objectives.​
-- Development of tailored transformation roadmaps
+* Capability Assessment: Evaluating current engineering capabilities and AI readiness to identify areas for improvement.​
-- Guidance on AI system selection and implementation
+* Transformation Roadmap Development: Creating a strategic roadmap to guide your organization's AI integration journey.​
-- Change management and workforce transition support
+* Change Management Support: Assisting in managing organizational change and workforce transition during the transformation process.​
-- Ongoing advisory services throughout your AI engineering journey
+* Ongoing Strategic Advisory: Offering continuous support and guidance throughout your AI engineering journey.​

-For consulting inquiries, please contact Markus Schmidberger directly at [markus@turtletrafo.de](mailto:markus@turtletrafo.de).
+For advisory inquiries, please contact Markus Schmidberger directly at [markus@turtletrafo.de](mailto:markus@turtletrafo.de).

 ## Contribution Guidelines

-We welcome contributions to the AI Engineering Adaptation Framework.
+We welcome contributions to the AI-EAF.
 To contribute:

 1. Please reach out to Markus Schmidberger at [markus@turtletrafo.de](mailto:markus@turtletrafo.de) before starting work on any contributions
 2. Submit contributions via pull requests, clearly describing the changes and their purpose